 Friendship mind map

 The next slides ask kids to copy onto paper, a mind map.
+We covered drawing mind maps here as a specific strategy for this skill.
 This is a great visual motor activity as they see the image and break it apart into pieces so that they can copy the shapes.
 Work on visual motor integration and ensure the child doesn’t miss any pieces, overlap lines, and copies all aspects of the mind map.
 This is a great way to work on the skills needed for reading and writing.

 Then, on their own friendship mind map, kids can write qualities of a friend.
 This visual exploration turns friendship into a picture as kids brain dump various aspects of social friendships.

 The next slides on the deck are spaces where kids can copy various friendship words.
 This part of the friendship writing activity can meet various needs.